 Drill Pipe Manufacturing Processes | TuffRod

-The three most common Manufacturing methods for Horizontal Directional Drill Pipe are 1-Piece Forged, Inertia Welded, and Press Fit & Welded.
-Here is an explanation on how pipe is manufactured using each of the methods.
+We utilize the three most common manufacturing methods for Horizontal Directional Drill Pipe, 1-Piece Forged, Inertia Welded, and Press Fit & Welded.

 1-Piece Internal & External (IEU) Forged Drill Pipe

 An IEU integral forged or 1-Piece forged drill pipe is made up solely from one piece of material.
 This pipe has the same chemical makeup for the threaded connections and the mid-body tube with no weld zone between them.

 The raw material, or green tube, is saw cut to an exact calculated length to ensure proper finished length tolerances.
 The ends of the green tube are then heated to produce a workable material for the forging or upsetting process.

 The upsetting process forms the steel to create the desired outside diameter, inside diameter and tong length required for the pin and box connection.